Uneven bars

 The uneven bars or asymmetric bars is an artistic gymnastics apparatus.
 It is made of a steel frame.
 The bars are made of fiberglass with wood coating, or less commonly wood.
 The English abbreviation for the event in gymnastics scoring is UB or AB, and the apparatus and event are often referred to simply as "bars".
 The bars are placed at different heights and widths, allowing the gymnast to transition from bar to bar.
 A gymnast usually adds white chalk to the hands so that they can grip the bar better.

 The apparatus

 Uneven bars used in international gymnastics competitions must conform to the guidelines and specifications set forth by the International Gymnastics Federation Apparatus Norms brochure.
 Several companies manufacture and sell bars, including AAI in the United States, Jannsen and Fritsen in Europe, and Acromat in Australia.

-Many gyms also have a single bar or a set of uneven bars over a loose foam pit or soft mat for learning new skills to provide an additional level of safety.
+Many gyms also have a single bar or a set of uneven bars over a loose foam pit or soft mat to provide an additional level of safety when learning new skills.